RasppleII/a2server/docs/ivanx/a2server_installer.md

 the A2SERVER install scripts.

-While these are the only Linux distributions the scripts have been tested on, other Debian-derived distributions may work as well, provided they\'re not based on Debian 8, don\'t use kernel 3.12 through 3.15, have AppleTalk networking support available as a kernel module or compiled into the kernel itself, and their repositories contain the packages the scripts require.
-The user running the scripts needs a bash shell, sudo privileges, and a search path containing all the \"bin\" and \"sbin\" directories.
+While these are the only Linux distributions the scripts have been tested on, other Debian-derived distributions may work as well, provided they're not based on Debian 8, don't use kernel 3.12 through 3.15, have AppleTalk networking support available as a kernel module or compiled into the kernel itself, and their repositories contain the packages the scripts require.
+The user running the scripts needs a bash shell, sudo privileges, and a search path containing all the "bin" and "sbin" directories.

 _Debian or Ubuntu Linux_